 Moreover, this type of commitment will give investors comfort that in the event that a Participant is unable to meet its financial obligations for some reason, there is a process for the remaining Participants to meet their obligations for them.
 Participants could meet their sufficiency pledge by participating in a liquidity reserve that would be established to ensure there are funds on hand to cover any shortfalls.
 Subject to input from lenders and the rating agencies, the liquidity reserve could be funded by some or all Participants in proportion to their Subscription percentage at the outset of the Project (perhaps using accumulated and unused debt service coverage amounts) with an agreement that liquidity reserve Participants will replenish the reserve if it is ever drawn upon.
-Funds on deposit in the liquidity reserve would be invested and the interest earnings would be tracked and credited to the liquidity reserve Participants to serve as an offset to their debt or operating obligations.
+Funds on deposit in the liquidity reserve Participants to serve as an offset to their debt or operating obligations.

 Alternatively, subject to the approval of the rating agencies and lenders, it may be possible for Participants with strong credit ratings to meet their sufficiency pledge by committing to provide cash in the future if needed to cover shortfalls, in lieu of participating in the liquidity reserve.
 The commitment to fund a liquidity reserve upfront, and/or the commitment to a future contingent cash call, are two ways in which Participants can meet their sufficiency pledge and will also ensure the Project's long-term viability.
-In any event, if a Participant defaults, their share of entitlements are forfeited.
-The forfeited entitlements will be allocated based upon the manner in which the defaulting debt obligations are resolved.
+In any event, if a Participant defaults, their share of entitlements are forfeited entitlements will be allocated based upon the manner in which the defaulting debt obligations are resolved.